 The NHS Diabetes Prevention Programme (NHS DPP) is an NHS England, Diabetes UK and Public Health England led initiative which commenced a phased national roll out in 2016.
-The aim being to roll out the programme across the whole of England by 2020 with over 100,000 people expected to be referred onto the NHS DPP each year.
+The aim being to roll out the programme across the whole of England.

-The NWCSCN have supported the various ‘waves’ across the Cheshire and Merseyside HCP and the Lancashire and South Cumbria STP.
+The NWC CN have supported the various ‘waves’ across the Cheshire and Merseyside HCP and the Lancashire and South Cumbria STP.
 The NHS NDPP is delivering a systematic approach to reducing the risk of people developing diabetes.
 It requires stakeholders from CCGs, Public Health, Primary Care and the service provider to work together in a challenging environment.
-The role of the NWCSCN is to coordinate this.
+The role of the NWC CN is to coordinate this.

 Treatment and Care

-As part of the National Diabetes Treatment and Care Programme NHS England has invested £42 million in 2017/18 in proposals from individual CCGs, CCG collaborations and Sustainability and transformation partnerships (STPs) to improve the treatment and care of people with diabetes
+As part of the National Diabetes Treatment and Care Programme NHS England invested £42 million in 2017/18 and further investment following in proposals from individual CCGs, CCG collaborations and Sustainability and transformation partnerships (STPs) to improve the treatment and care of people with diabetes

 - increasing uptake of structured education